neondatabase/website/content/guides/laravel-volt-folio-multi-step-form.md

 In this layout file:

-- We've included the necessary meta tags for character encoding and viewport settings.
+- We've included the necessary meta tags for character encoding, viewport settings and the page title.
-- We've set the page title to "Job Application Form".
 - We've used the `@vite` directive to include the CSS and JavaScript assets.
 This directive is provided by the Laravel Vite package, which integrates Laravel with the Vite build tool for modern frontend development.
 - We've included the Livewire styles and scripts.
 Livewire is a full-stack framework for Laravel that allows you to build dynamic interfaces without writing JavaScript.

-To compile the assets, you'll need to run the Vite build command:
+To compile the frontend assets, you'll need to run the following commands:

 ```bash
 npm install